Cashmaster assists exponential growth

-“We knew that the Sigma 160 would be the ideal machine for them and we encouraged them to take advantage of the no-obligation free trial so they could try the machines on site and see for themselves whether Cashmaster’s cash-counting solution was the best for them.”
+“We knew that the Sigma 160 would be the ideal machine for Aldi and encouraged them to take advantage of the no-obligation free trial so they could try the machines on site and see for themselves whether Cashmaster’s cash-counting solution was the best for them.”

-Cashmaster’s counting machines significantly reduce time spent counting cash, with the entire contents of a typical cash register counted in less than one minute – around 6 times faster than by hand.
+Cashmaster’s counting machines significantly reduce the time spent counting cash, with the entire contents of a typical cash register counted in less than a minute – around 6 times faster than by hand.
 Our machines count 500 coins in 0.2 seconds and 300 notes in 5 seconds!

-With the Cashmaster machines in place in stores throughout Germany, Cashmaster and Aldi discussed how they could increase efficiency even further, across the network.
+With the Cashmaster machines in place throughout German stores, Cashmaster and Aldi discussed how they could increase efficiency further across the network.
 Hans Bercx explains:

-“Aldi were interested in the possibility of connectivity.
+“Aldi was interested in the possibility of connectivity.
 We devised a program which enables the Sigma 160 to be connected to a PC through their EPOS system: exactly what the client was after.”

 This program allowed Aldi to monitor the cash held in each till and compare it to the amount counted at the end of each day.
 It also allowed them to transfer all the data to a central location, such as Head Office.
 Hans Bercx continues:

 “We worked very closely with Aldi to give them exactly what they needed, and they were very happy with the results.”

 Aldi now has Cashmaster equipment in stores throughout Germany and rely on it as a vital tool in the everyday running of their stores.
 Both Fongern Automation and Cashmaster are proud to work with a forward-thinking company like Aldi as it allows us to look at how to develop our products to suit the needs of each individual customer.

 Arrange a Free 2-Week Trial